 How Do You Hang Lights Over An Island?

-The first step, which is the same with many home projects is to know your island’s length and width.
+The first step, which is the same with many home projects is to know the length of your kitchen island and the width of the island.
 Also measure the distance from the bottom of the island to the ceiling.
 Armed with this knowledge, you can tell how many and how large your lights should be.

 Most island lighting requires a light box installed in your ceiling, which makes this beyond a DIY project for most people.
-If you are remodeling your kitchen placing the lights above the island is something the electrician will do early in the process so it’s a decision you must make at the beginning.
+If you are doing a kitchen remodel placing the lights above the island is something the electrician will do early in the process so it’s a decision you must make at the beginning.

 How Big Should A Light Fixture Be Over An Island?

 Sometimes a picture can be worth a thousand words.
-It depends on the proportions of your kitchen, and the size of your island.
-Larger islands look better with larger fixtures and more fixtures.
+Choosing the perfect fixture depends on the proportions of your kitchen, and the size of your island.
+As a general rule of thumb larger islands look better with larger pendants or fixtures and more fixtures.
 Lets look at a few examples.

 Here are a few rules to live by for island lighting that apply to all kitchens: